CIDS-484-Spring-2022/Workout-Log/README.md

 •	When you’ve completed your workout log for the day, the current date, the total amount of weight lifted, and all the information about each lift will be printed.

 **What I Would Like to Add for the Final Submisison:**
-•	An easier way to exit the program when you are shown the exercise options
 •	Add anything else that I think would be beneficial to the application